Bonggal/db_audit/README.md

 # Automatic Database Audit

-This is an interface for automatic database audit web application with Microsoft SQL Server as the database management system.</br>
+This is a user interface for automatic database audit web applications with Microsoft SQL Server as the database management system.</br>

-In order to make all the links works, please put all the files in folder named "TA2/DBAudit/".</br>
+To make all the links works, please put all the files in a folder named "TA2/DBAudit/".</br>
 You can download Microsoft SQL Server Driver for PHP from https://github.com/Bonggal/php_mssql or https://www.microsoft.com/en-us/download/details.aspx?id=20098.</br>
-The database are: Northwind.bak (Audited database) and DatabaseAudit.bak</br>
+The databases are Northwind.bak (Audited database) and DatabaseAudit.bak</br>